 Nothing beats an adventure, so whether you’re going on a day hike or have time to extend to a longer holiday, there’s plenty of ways to get involved.

 Take a look at the Genius Travels website to get inspired by our adventures.
 Or if you’d like some help planning and expert advice on your trip, then get in touch with Adventure Tours UK where you’ll find yourself in safe hands.

 As Jenny says, planning your own adventure can be exciting and a rewarding experience.
 We would encourage everyone to plan at least a microadventure so you can tick it off your bucket list.

-If this post has inspired you to get out and explore some incredible wild spaces, but right now you don’t have the time to plan it yourself, check out our fully-supported UK adventure holidays.
+If this post has inspired you to get out and explore the UK’s incredible wild spaces, but right now you don’t have the time to plan it yourself, check out our fully-supported adventure holidays in the UK.
 Ranging from 4 days to 8 days, and with hiking, mountain biking and multi activity breaks to choose from, there’s something for everyone.